grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 ![](dd2.png)

 When we encounter the phi-node, usually we want to get the definitions for all the inputs, so that we retain all the possible paths moving forward.
-However, when we try to resolve the `x` value from line 7 during line 9, we traverse its dependency graph and find that we end up in a loop.
-The value of x from line 7 depends on one of the values on line 9.
-However, we are trying to resolve the value on line 9, which depends on the value from line 7.
+However, when we try to resolve `x4` we must resolve the phi-node, whose inputs include x3.
+We traverse `x3`'s dependency graph, we find that we end up in a loop. `x3` depends on the phi-node, and the phi-node depends on `x3`.
 This is what the `self.cycle_exec` dictionary and `Node(("CYCLE", varnode), None, None, varnode.getSize())` represents.
+It both terminates the cycle, and identifies the cycles.
 This is an important idea used for array identification, which will be explained later.

 Next, let's consider the `CALL` opcode.
 Interprocedural analysis is extremely important, because one of the members of the struct (from the function parameter we are analyzing) may be passed into another function.
 Then, in the other function, many stores and loads may be performed on that.
 We need to retain and capture that information.
 For example: